 Our mission is to obtain:

-Our aim is to establish an interdisciplinary science centre that includes scientists from the fields of physics, geology and applied mathematics
+We aim to be an interdisciplinary science centre that includes scientists from the fields of physics, geology and applied mathematics.

 - Where geological processes are approached by integrated fieldwork, experiments, theory, and computer modelling.